-Employer contributions to employer-sponsored health insurance are typically tax free.
+Employer contributions to employer-sponsored health insurance, including health reimbursement arrangements (HRAs), are typically tax free.
 Employee contributions can be made on a pre-tax basis if the employer offers a Section 125 POP plan.

 The vast majority (~98% in 2008) of large employers in the U.S. offer employer-sponsored health insurance to their employees.
 With employer-sponsored health insurance, the typical large employers make an 85% contribution (on average) towards the cost of coverage for employees in addition to a 75% contribution (on average) to employees' dependents.

 Costs for employer-sponsored health insurance are rising rapidly.
 Since 1999, premiums for employer-sponsored family coverage have increased 182%, while wages have risen 50% and inflation has risen 40%, according to a 2013 study by the Kaiser Family Foundation.
 Average premiums, including both the employer and employee portions, were $5,884 for single coverage and $16,351 for family coverage in 2013.

 Effective January 1, 2015, the Patient Protection and Affordable Care Act (PPACA) will impose a $2,000 per employee tax penalty on employers with more than 100 employees that do not offer health insurance to full-time employees.
 Effective January 1, 2016, this provision applies to employers with more than 50 employees.

 Many industry experts expect the new health reform to result in a decline of employer-sponsored health insurance in the large group market.